Concerned About Disclosing Family Court Cases on Government Job Form – Need Advice

 saswatabanerjee

-They are cases related to criminal activity.
-420 is fraud / cheating and 38 is group of people conspiring to criminal activity.
+Sections 420 and 38 of the IPC are not crimes of a civil nature.
+They are related to criminal activity.
+Section 420 involves fraud/cheating, and Section 38 pertains to a group of people conspiring to commit a criminal activity.

-I do not know what job you are applying for, but if they consider it a sensitive position, they may reject you for association with cheating cases, unless there is a clear demarkation between you and your father.
-However, not disclosing the cases is worse because they will find it out any way.
+I do not know what job you are applying for, but if it is considered a sensitive position, they may reject you due to association with cheating cases, unless there is a clear demarcation between you and your father.
+However, not disclosing the cases is worse because they will find out anyway.
 When that happens, you are definitely going to be rejected.

-It being a government job, you can always file a writ petition against the department in case they reject you on this grounds.
-But that involves a serious amount of money spent on lawyers, so dont jump the gun
+Being a government job, you can always file a writ petition against the department if they reject you on these grounds.
+However, this involves a serious amount of money spent on lawyers, so don't jump the gun.

 pvenu1953@gmail.com